rails-sqlserver/tiny_tds/README.md

 This is possible.
 Since FreeTDS v1.0, utf-16 is enabled by default and supported by tiny_tds.
 You can toggle it by using `use_utf16` when establishing the connection.

-## Compiling Gems for Windows
+## Compiling Gems for Windows and Linux

-For the convenience of Windows users, TinyTDS ships pre-compiled gems for supported versions of Ruby on Windows.
+For the convenience of Windows and Linux users, TinyTDS ships pre-compiled gems for supported versions of Ruby on Windows.
 In order to generate these gems, [rake-compiler-dock](https://github.com/rake-compiler/rake-compiler-dock) is used.
 This project provides several [Docker images](https://registry.hub.docker.com/u/larskanis/) with rvm, cross-compilers and a number of different target versions of Ruby.

 Run the following rake task to compile the gems for Windows.
-This will check the availability of [Docker](https://www.docker.com/) (and boot2docker on Windows or OS-X) and will give some advice for download and installation.
+This will check the availability of [Docker](https://www.docker.com/) and will give some advice for download and installation.
 When docker is running, it will download the docker image (once-only) and start the build:

 ```
 $ rake gem:native